Medicare Supplement Open Enrollment: Dates, Rules & Deadlines

 Get personalized quotes from top-rated carriers

 Understanding exactly when this window opens, what guaranteed issue rights mean, and what happens if you miss it can mean the difference between affordable, comprehensive coverage and being locked out of the plan you want.
-This guide walks you through every rule, deadline, and state-level exception you need to know — including the birthday rule, special enrollment events, and how to avoid confusing the Medigap OEP with the annual Medicare Open Enrollment Period.
+This 2026 guide walks you through every rule, deadline, and state-level exception you need to know, including the newly active birthday rules in Delaware, Indiana, and West Virginia, Minnesota's new ages 65 to 70 guaranteed-issue window starting August 1, 2026, the special enrollment events tied to the 2026 Medicare Advantage plan exits affecting roughly 1 in 10 MA enrollees, and how to avoid confusing the Medigap OEP with the annual Medicare Open Enrollment Period.

 Key Takeaways